TALK TO AN EXPERT +977-9764792172

 Experience the amazing charm of the Annapurna Circuit Trek, known around the world as one of the best trekking destinations.
 This journey offers a once-in-a-lifetime adventure, passing through stunning landscapes, deep valleys, and giving incredible views of the Himalayas.
 For those who love exploring, this trek is a perfect chance to enjoy the natural beauty of Nepal.
 Start the Annapurna Circuit Trek, where every step brings something new and exciting to discover.

-Our carefully planned itinerary takes you on a complete journey around the Annapurna mountain range, ending at the stunning Thorong La Pass (5,416m/17,769ft).
+Our carefully planned itinerary takes you on a complete journey around the Annapurna Circuit mountain range, ending at the stunning Thorong La Pass (5,416m/17,769ft).
 During this amazing trek, you’ll pass through the beautiful Annapurna Conservation Area, where snowy mountains, misty valleys, and traditional villages create a truly unforgettable view of Nepal’s natural beauty.

 You’ll be pushing past 5,000 meters, and it’s no joke.
 But the reward?
 Walking through ancient Gurung villages that still live by their old ways.
 Then there’s the Kali Gandaki Gorge — the deepest in the world — with Annapurna I towering on one side and Dhaulagiri on the other.
 These mountains aren’t just tall, they’re massive.
 It’s wild, it’s raw, and it’s something you’ll carry with you forever.

+The Annapurna Circuit Trek isn’t easy, but it’s not impossible either.
+It’s a moderate challenge, mixing amazing views with some hard work.
 You’ll be walking a lot — about 6 to 7 hours a day for two weeks.
 You’ll go up and down hills, sometimes climbing 1,000 meters or more.
 So you need to be in decent shape.
+If you can handle that kind of walking day after day, you’re good to go.
+The better your fitness, the more you’ll enjoy the Annapurna Circuit trek.

-The Best Season for Annapurna Circuit Trek:
+Best Season for Annapurna Circuit Trek:

 Annapurna Circuit Trek